cleitonsouza01/trade/docs/api/trade.accumulator.md

 Creates a instance of the accumulator.

-A initial status (quantity, average price and results) can be informed by passing a initial_status param like this:
+A initial status (quantity, average price and results) can be informed by passing a initial_status like this:
 ```python
     initial_status = {
         'date': 'YYYY-mm-dd'